browserengineering/book/book/invalidation.md

 *Descendant bits for style*: Add descendant dirty flags for `style` information, so that the `style` phase doesn't need to traverse nodes whose styles are unchanged.

-*Modifying widths*: Add the `width` and `height` setters on `iframe` and `image` elements, which allow JavaScript code to change the element's `width` or `height` attribute.^[The `setAttribute` method you already added in [Chapter 14](/accessibility.md) is another way to change width and height.]
-Make sure invalidation works correctly when changing these values.
-For `iframe` elements, make sure adjusting these attributes causes both the parent and the child frame to be re-laid-out to match the new size.

 *Resizing the browser*: Perhaps, back in [Chapter 2](graphics.md#exercises), you implemented support for resizing the